SP25-ZJY/SP25CS151-Template/lab/LAB_README_TEMPLATE.md

   ```

 ## `VII STEPS`

+N.B.
+Follow all the steps that may apply for this Lab.
+- i.e. Some of these steps are not needed for early labs

 1. Make sure you understand the problem
 2. Determine the functions you need to solve this problem.
    - `Remember that a function solves a high level task for the program.`